 What is more, employers must also bear the time costs.
-Even if the employer hires an attorney to help with the labor certification -- a very good idea given the complexity of the process -- the attorney cannot simply assume the burden and run the show.
-The Labor Department explicitly prohibits the employer’s attorney from direct involvement in the recruitment, insisting the employer review resumes, interview apparently qualified candidates, and report why particular candidates do not meet the requirements of the job.
+Even if the employer hires an attorney to help with the labor certification—a fine idea given the complexity of the process—the attorney cannot simply assume the burden and run the show.
+The Labor Department explicitly prohibits the employer's attorney from direct involvement in the recruitment, insisting the employer review resumes, interview apparently qualified candidates, and report why particular candidates do not meet the requirements of the job.

-Even the most motivated of employers, however, may be daunted by the long waiting time for a green card under most categories of employment.
+Even the most motivated of employers, however, could be daunted by the long waiting time for a green card under most categories of employment.

 Under the system of numerical limitations governing the yearly distribution of green cards, the demand far exceeds the supply in the categories covering most jobs, causing backlogs to develop.
 The wait for a green card can take years for many kinds of jobs, and it's worse for workers from some countries than from others.
 That's trouble if you want to start working or living in the U.S. right away.
 (Doing so illegally will only hurt your ability to get the green card.)